Things to do in the Isle of Man

 If you’re looking for traditional things to do in the Isle of Man, you don’t want to miss riding the Douglas Bay Horse Tram.

 A Manx staple feature since 1876, the tramway is one of the last surviving tramways in the world.
-Operational only during the Summer months, you can travel the entire length of the prom in original trams from Victorian and Edwardian times.
+Operating during the Summer months, you can travel the entire length of the prom in original trams.

 7. The Manx Steam Train